waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Phone Calls:**
     - Youngster JOEY called multiple times for a rematch on Route 30.
     - Hiker ANTHONY called, mentioning that lots of timid DUNSPARCE can be found in DARK CAVE.
 He also called for a rematch on Route 33.
-    - Juggler IRWIN called, just to introduce himself.
+    -     - Juggler IRWIN called, just to introduce himself.
+    - Hiker ANTHONY called for a rematch on Route 33.

 # Crafting
 - Kurt in Azalea Town can make special POKé BALLS from APRICORNS.
 I received a LURE BALL from him as an example.